Contact Us for a Free Consultation (213) 542-0979

 I've often gotten them City Attorney hearings even before the court date comes up.
 If we can get that hearing, there's a strong possibility that the prosecutors won't file the case, called a “DA reject.”

-When there are weak cases that deserve to be weeded out that the police arrest somebody for, the usual way that the prosecutors deal with it is to have the City Attorney hearing.
+When there are weak cases that deserve to be weeded out for which the police arrest somebody, the usual way that the prosecutors deal with it is to have the City Attorney hearing.

-They're trying to show the person what could happen to them if they continue to have issues with their significant other, warn the person, and maybe even educate the person.
+They're trying to show the person what could happen to them if they continue to have issues with their significant other, warn them, and maybe even educate them.

 Prevent Filing of Domestic Violence Charges

-So, getting an attorney, handling the case the right way, coming in with the right mindset, and taking it seriously, especially when it comes to a City Attorney hearing, can make all the difference in the world and prevent a filing against you.
+So, getting an attorney, handling the case properly, coming in with the right mindset, and taking it seriously, especially when it comes to a City Attorney hearing, can make all the difference in the world and prevent a filing against you.

 That's really what we're aiming to do when it comes to these domestic violence cases.
 We don't want you to go to court if we can avoid it.